What Is Considered a Catastrophic Injury?

 Each element can amount to a significant sum when they are calculated for a lifetime, but certain factors can also still result in a discounted award based on personal fault or insurance coverage limitations.

 Contact The Spence Law Firm

 Always remember that cases stemming from catastrophic injuries are always serious and complicated legal matters that require the expertise of an experienced personal injury attorney who understands how to craft a solid case for maximum damages while knowing what to expect in terms of a defense from the responsible parties.

-If you or a loved one sustained a catastrophic injury due to another’s negligence, contact The Spence Law Firm at (844) 447-5497 to discuss your case.
+If you or a loved one sustained a catastrophic injury due to another’s negligence, contact The Spence Law Firm at (844) 477-3623 or use our convenient online form to discuss your case.